Training Nutrition – Low Body-Fat Levels

 However, male sprinters often need to reduce total body mass, leading to the competition phase.
 Some of the additional muscle mass gained in off-season weight training is not sport-specific.
 Therefore, trimming to achieve an ideal racing body composition.

 Female sprinters often need to manipulate their food intake and training to achieve their desired body-fat levels.
-Sprinters needing to reduce their body fat level should target excess kilojoules in the diet.
+Sprinters needing to reduce their body fat level should target excess kilojoules in their diet.
 In particular, excess fat, sugary foods, and alcohol can add unnecessary kilojoules and replace them with more nutrient-dense foods.
 See Weight Loss for further information.

 Nutrition for Runners